 Plaid, just like in the years prior, continued to focus on adding new products while solidifying its relationship with existing banking and other clients.
 To support its expansion efforts, Plaid raised $425 million at a valuation of $13.4 billion (more than twice the price Visa agreed to pay!).

-Today, close to 1,000 people are employed by the company which operates offices in the United States, United Kingdom, as well as the Netherlands.
+Today, over 1,000 people are employed by the company which operates offices in the United States, United Kingdom, as well as the Netherlands.

 How Does Plaid Make Money?